-Seth Whidden holds a B.A. from Union College, an M.A. from The Ohio State University, and an A.M. and a Ph.D. from Brown University, where he specialized in nineteenth-century French literature.
-His publications include the books Leaving Parnassus: The Lyric Subject in Verlaine and Rimbaud (2007) and Authority in Crisis in French Literature, 1850-1880 (2014, forthcoming).
-He is currently coeditor-in-chief of Parade sauvage: revue d'études rimbaldiennes and of Revue Verlaine, the scholarly journals devoted to the poetry of Arthur Rimbaud and Paul Verlaine, respectively; and Associate Editor of Nineteenth-Century French Studies, one of the leading journals of French studies published in North America.
+Seth Whidden holds a B.A. from Union College, an M.A. from The Ohio State University, and an A.M. and a Ph.D. from Brown University.
+A specialist in nineteenth-century French literature, his publications include the books Authority in Crisis in French Literature, 1850-1880 (2014, forthcoming) and Leaving Parnassus: The Lyric Subject in Verlaine and Rimbaud (2007) and the edited volumes La Poésie jubilatoire: Rimbaud, Verlaine et l'Album zutique (2010) and Models of Collaboration in Nineteenth-Century French Literature: Several Authors, One Pen (2009).
+He is the Editor of Nineteenth-Century French Studies, one of the leading journals of French studies published in North America; a coeditor of Parade sauvage: revue d'études rimbaldiennes, the scholarly journal devoted to the poetry of Arthur Rimbaud; and a member of the Advisory Board of Revue Verlaine, the journal of Verlaine studies.
 He teaches a wide range of courses in Villanova's program in French and Francophone Studies, from language-based courses to upper-level seminars on various aspects of French literature and culture.

 E-mail: seth [dot] whidden [at] villanova